Anchor regression: heterogeneous data meets causality: Numerical examples

 As evaluation metric, we consider quantiles of the conditional mean squared error given the anchor variable.
-Such quantiles correspond to the maximum loss up to a certain noise level.
-The right-hand side of equation~\eqref{eq:27} corresponds to the maximum loss up to a certain perturbation level.
-These quantiles of the conditional squared error $\mathbb{E}[(Y-X^\intercal b)^{2} |A]$ are a proxy for the right-hand side of equation~\eqref{eq:27} being the worst case risk across perturbations of a certain level, cf. Lemma~\ref{lemma:interpr-anch-regr-discr} in the Appendix.
+Intuitively speaking, we want to train a prediction rule that works reliably across days.
+Practically, this means that for each fixed day, we average over the prediction loss and then compute quantiles across days.
+The quantiles of the conditional squared error $\mathbb{E}[(Y-X^\intercal b)^{2} |A]$ are a proxy for the right-hand side of equation~\eqref{eq:27} being the worst case risk across perturbations of a certain level, cf. Lemma~\ref{lemma:interpr-anch-regr-discr} in the Appendix.
 The data was split into $5$ consecutive blocks.
 The estimator was trained on $4$ of the $5$ blocks and tested on the left-out block.
 Results are averaged over the five possible train-test split.
 Quantiles of the daily averaged squared error on the test data set $\hat{\mathbb{E}}_{\text{test}}[(Y-X^{\intercal} \hat{b}^\gamma)^{2} |A]$, are depicted in Figure~\ref{fig:cvxquantiles}.

 The optimal choice of $\gamma$ as evaluated on the test data set as a function of the quantile and the corresponding predictive performance can be found in Figure~\ref{fig:optgamma}.
 This motivates choosing $\gamma$ by minimizing quantiles of the loss on held-out data.
 We describe this procedure in more detail below.
 Figure~\ref{fig:cvxquantiles} shows that for small quantiles, small values of $\gamma$ are slightly preferred, while for quantiles close to one, large values of $\gamma$ clearly outperform smaller values.
-This is in line with the theory presented in Chapter~\ref{sec:optim-pred-perf}.
+This is in line with the theory presented in Section~\ref{sec:optim-pred-perf}.

 However, as the direction and strength of the perturbations usually also changes to some extent between training and test data set we do not recommend simply using $\lim_{\gamma \rightarrow \infty} \hat b^{\gamma}$.
 In practice, we do not advise to choose $\gamma$ based on Lemma~\ref{lemma:interpr-anch-regr} or Lemma~\ref{lemma:interpr-anch-regr-discr} as the interplay of the penalization parameter and quantiles of $\mathbb{E}[(Y-X^\intercal b^{\gamma})^{2} |A]$ is more involved for non-Gaussian distributions.
 Instead, we recommend choosing an optimal $\gamma$ based on cross-validation.

 The cross-validation approach (as used in Figure~\ref{fig:optgamma}) proceeds as follows.
 First, choose a quantile $\alpha$ (for example $\alpha=90\%$).
 In each of the folds, the data is split in a training data set and a test data set, such that each level of the anchor variable only appears in one of the data sets.
 Then, for varying $\gamma$, compute $\hat b^{\gamma}$ on the training data set and estimate the $\alpha$-quantile of $\mathbb{E}[(Y-X^\intercal b^{\gamma})^{2}|A]$ on the test data set.
 After averaging the estimated quantiles over the folds, choose $\gamma$ such that the chosen quantile is minimized.
 For this approach to work, we have to make an assumption that heterogeneities of the future data generating process are in some sense similar to the heterogeneities observed in the training data set.
 This assumption is made precise in Lemma~\ref{lemma:interpr-anch-regr-discr} in the Appendix for discrete anchors.